 ”I’ve pitched through so much crap in my career that that would be easy to pitch through at this point,” he said. ”This is literally impossible to do anything with.”

 He first felt pain by the right side of his neck and trapezius muscle a few days ago.
 He hoped the training staff would get him in position to pitch.

 ”Usually when I get chiropractic adjustments, that usually really helps me out with these neck spasms,” he said. ”I’ve dealt with them in the past different times where I just need little adjustments here and there.
 And that’s where I thought I was at a couple days ago – if I just do my normal treatment and get adjustments that I could be able to heed this off and keep it from being blowing up on me.”

 Then he woke up Sunday morning and realized ”this is just a little thing that turned into a big thing that turned into a giant thing.”

 ”I couldn’t get out of bed,” he said. ”I had to just basically fall out of bed and pick myself up with my left arm.”

 He had a cortisone shot to alleviate nerve irritation in the area of his C5 and C6 vertebrae.
-Scherzer hopes to be available for a Game 7 on Wednesday night in Texas.
+Scherzer hopes to be available if the Nationals can force a Game 7 on Wednesday night in Texas.

 ”Max, obviously he pitched with a broken nose,” Martinez said. ”When he comes in and says he’s hurt this bad, he’s hurt.”